columbia/crane/eval-multiMachine/README.md

 For example, right now, I've created symbolic links to make sure all my MSMR_ROOT folder on different servers will have the same path.

+3. In eval-multiMachine folder, run the following to start all the expriment.
+> ./run.sh

 Notice:

 1. In run.sh, change the parameters listed in the beginning.
 It's highly